Wubpooz/quizine_front/README.md

 - [ ] quiz editing ?
 - [ ] Rating system
 - [ ] use search API
+- [ ] route to 404 or notif when get call fails

 ### P3
 - [ ] Search/sort by tags